z-design1/css-frameworks-ca-Z-design01/README.md

-After cloning the project, do the following steps:
+After cloning the project using the following steps:

 1. Clone AppNews repo or click on download from Github.
 2. Go to directory C:\Users\yourComputerName\Desktop\appNews-master\appNews-master